pdubois/solr6/README.md

 # solr6-alfresco

-Generate a docker Ubuntu based image of alfresco-search-services-1.0.0 to be used with Alfresco Community v5.2.0 (see https://sourceforge.net/projects/alfresco/files/Alfresco%20201702%20Community/alfresco-search-services-1.0.0.zip)
+Generate a docker Ubuntu based image of alfresco-search-services-1.1.0 to be used with Alfresco Community v5.2.0.
+(Installation comes from here https://sourceforge.net/projects/alfresco/files/Alfresco%20201707%20Community/alfresco-search-services-1.1.0.zip and the Alfresco image it should be used with is https://github.com/pdubois/docker-alfresco)

 ## Description